ldrolez/clyphx-live11/reference.md

 | CLIP WARP | Toggle, turn on or turn off the Clip’s Warp switch | CLIP WARP, CLIP WARP ON, CLIP WARP OFF
 | CLIP WARPMODE x | x is the name of the Warp Mode (as shown in the Warp Mode menu) to set.
 This cannot be applied if the Warp Mode is currently REX. | CLIP WARPMODE BEATS, CLIP WARPMODE COMPLEX
 | CLIP WARPMODE < or > | Move to the Prev/Next Warp Mode.
 This cannot be applied if the Warp Mode is currently REX. | CLIP WARPMODE <, CLIP WARPMODE >

+## Control Surface Actions

+Control Surface Actions relate to other Control Surface scripts that are selected in Live’s Control Surface section, in Preferences – MIDI/Sync.
+In the actions below N is the number of the Control Surface to operate on, in the range of 1 to 6.
+This numbering is based on the number of Control Surface scripts that are selected.
+For example, if only two scripts are selected, the second script will be CS2 even if the script is selected in Control Surface slot #6.
+You can alternatively specify the one-word name of the Control Surface to operate on enclosed in quotes (such as CS”APC20” RING T1), with spaces replaced by underscores.